Recreating History in the Tacoma – Pierce County Area

 Lord Defender is the Barony’s championship trials for heavy armored fighting, rapier, archery, and thrown weapons.
 Baronial champions in each field have the honor of serving the Barony for a year until the next Lord Defender tournament is held and new champions emerge.

 Our members come from many walks of life.
 We share an interest in the history and culture of the Middle Ages and Renaissance and pursue that interest through Experimental Archeology.
 This is just a fancy way of saying we attempt to duplicate the many Arts and Sciences of hundreds of years ago.
 We study combat techniques, arts and crafts, social structures and dress of the period.
 This includes heavy armored combat, rapier, archery, spinning, weaving, dyeing, tailoring, embroidery, brewing, heraldry, carpentry, joinery, carving, blacksmithing, and much more.
 We encourage a hands-on approach to history.
 This study starts in the library but moves quickly to the forge, needle and tourney field.

 There is so much to discover and try in the SCA, and in the Barony of Blatha An Oir.
 We hope you will decide to get involved with our Barony.
-We learn from studying, we learn from trying, and we learn from each other.
-If you are interested in finding out more, please contact our Chatelaine, Seigmund Faust.
+We learn from studying, experimenting, and sharing our knowledge.

 Please look around our website, and contact our Chatelaine, Francisca de Rosil for more information on what you can do in the SCA!